Designing Local Distributed Mechanisms: Local mechanisms and monotone optimisation

 \section{Local mechanisms and monotone optimisation}

 In this section we discuss the known connection between the existence of truthful auctions and monotone optimisation algorithms, and how this has a simple and natural extension to distributed computing.
-We also discuss how mechanisms arising from this connection are automatically able to compute the payments, based on the critical prices, with the same asymptotic complexity in the LOCAL model.
+We also discuss how mechanisms arising from this connection are automatically able to compute the payments with the same asymptotic complexity in the LOCAL model.

-Myerson's lemma states that in single-parameter environments only monotone algorithms yield truthful mechanisms and all such algorithms have a payment rule that makes them incentive-compatible as mechanisms.
-Each agent $v$ has a single private parameter $w(v)$, and the outcomes are $n$-dimensional vectors of real numbers, assigning a number to each agent: let $O$ denote the set of feasible outcomes.
-As an example, to encode an independent sets as outcomes, we consider vectors $o$ where for each $v$ we have $o(v) \in \{0,1\}$ and $X$ consists of vectors where the 1s form an independent set in the underlying graph.
+Myerson's lemma states that in single-parameter environments (i.e.\ each agent has a type that is characterised by a single real number) only monotone algorithms yield truthful mechanisms and all such algorithms have a payment rule that makes them incentive-compatible as mechanisms.
+The mechanisms arising from binary maximisation and minimisation problems, as defined in the previous section, are covered by Myerson's Lemma.

 An allocation rule $A$ is \emph{implementable} if there exists a rule for computing the payments such that the resulting mechanism is truthful.
 For maximisation problems, an allocation rule is \emph{monotone} if for each agent $v$, when other agents' bids remain constant, the outcome $o(v, (x,b_{-v}))$ is non-decreasing in $x$.
-For binary optimisation problems an algorithm $A$ is monotone if whenever a node $v$ is selected with bid $b(v)$, then it is also selected with any bid $b'(v) \geq b(v)$ (when the other bids remain constant).
+For binary maximisation problems an algorithm $A$ is monotone if whenever a node $v$ is selected with bid $b(v)$, then it is also selected with any bid $b'(v) \geq b(v)$ (when the other bids remain constant).
 Similarly an algorithm for a binary minimisation problem is monotone if whenever a node $v$ is selected with bid $b(v)$, then it is also selected with any bid $b'(v) \leq b(v)$.